NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 14.md

 Then Judas Iscariot, one of the Twelve, went to the chief priests to betray Jesus to them.

 ###### 11
 And when they heard this, they were glad and promised to give him money.
-So he started looking for a good opportunity to betray him.Preparation for Passover
+So he started looking for a good opportunity to betray him.

+### Preparation for Passover

 ###### 12
 On the first day of Unleavened Bread, when they sacrifice the Passover lamb, his disciples asked him, "Where do you want us to go and prepare the Passover so that you may eat it?"